 Written by Support InfoBridge

-In this manual we explain how to setup the Exchange Online Synchronizer for synchronizing users devided in different ranks.
+In this manual, we explain how to set up the Exchange Online Synchronizer for synchronizing users divided in different ranks.

 This can be used for companies with multiple Exchange environments or for companies using Office 365 with over 50 users, more info